Date: Oct. 12, 2009

 New members are elected by current active members through a highly selective process that recognizes individuals who have made major contributions to the advancement of the medical sciences, health care, and public health.
 A diversity of talent among IOM's membership is assured by the Institute's charter, which stipulates that at least one-quarter of the membership is selected from outside the health professions, for example, from such fields as the natural, social, and behavioral sciences; law; engineering; and the humanities.
 The newly elected members raise IOM's total active membership to 1,610 and the number of foreign associates to 93.
 With an additional 75 members holding emeritus status, IOM's total membership is 1,778.

-Newly elected members of the Institute of Medicine are:
+Newly elected members of the

 Russ B. Altman, M.D., Ph.D., professor and chair, department of bioengineering, and professor of genetics, medicine, and computer science, Stanford University, Stanford, Calif.